stwgb/kafka-environment/kafka-messaging/kafka-connect-jmx-exporter/kafka-connect.md

 #### Task

 A task is a connector with a configuration.
 Tasks are responsible to get the data in and out from kafka.
-The source connectors tasks allowing storing offsets and the sink connectors tasks allowing the handling of back-pressure, retrying and storing offsets for exactly-once delivery.
+The source connectors tasks allow storing offsets, and the sink connectors tasks allowing the handling of back-pressure, retrying and storing offsets for exactly-once delivery.
 The configuration gets loaded in the start-up of the task.
 A configuration may create multiple tasks.

 #### Workers

 Workers are kafka-connect-servers which execute the connectors and tasks.
-Workers also take http-request (eg. defining connectors) and handle them.
-Also they store the connector configuration, launch the connectors and theirs tasks.
+Workers also take http-requests (eg. defining connectors) and handle them.
+They also store the connector configuration, launch the connectors and theirs tasks.
 If a workers goes down the other worker will recognize it and reassign the connector with their tasks.
-When a worker joins the cluster the task also get reassigned to load balance the work.
+When a worker joins the cluster the task also gets reassigned to load balance the work.
 Another job of the worker is to commit the offsets (for source and sink).

 #### Conclusion